ClimenteA/pyrobogui/README.md

 <br>

+For a list of key names you can press check pyautogui documentation

 ```
 robo.press(keys) # Ex: robo.press("ctrl, c")
 ```
 * keys - the hotkeys you want to press, you can press max 3 keys (ex: robo.press("ctrl, alt, delete"))

 <br>